Adolfo López Mateos: Public health and social welfare programs

 Public health campaigns were also launched to combat diseases such as polio, malaria, and tuberculosis.
 Typhus, smallpox, and yellow fever were eradicated, and malaria was significantly reduced.

 Tackling poverty became one of the priorities of his government, and social welfare spending reached a historical peak of 19.2% of total spending.
 A number of social welfare programs for the poor were set up, and the existing social-welfare programs were improved.
 Health care and pensions were increased, new hospitals and clinics were built, and the IMSS programme for rural Mexico was expanded.
 A social security institute was established, the Instituto de Seguridad y Servicios Sociales de los Trabajadores al Servicio del Estado (ISSSTE), to provide childcare, medical services, and other social services to workers, especially state employees.
 A 1959 amendment to the Social Security Law also brought part-time workers within the auspices of social security.
-He established the National Institute for the Protection of Children to provide medical services and other aid to children.
+A National Institute for the Protection of Children was also established to provide medical services and other aid to children.

-A food distribution system was established to provide affordable staples for poor Mexicans and a market for farm produce.
-The government entered the housing business on a large scale for the first time in Mexican history, with a major program being initiated to build low-cost housing in major industrial cities, with over 50,000 units of low-income housing constructed between 1958 and 1964.
-One of the largest housing developments in Mexico City housed 100,000 people and contained several nurseries, four clinics, and several schools.
+In January 1961, a National Border Program (PRONAF) was set up to improve social and economic conditions in the border areas of the country.
+That same year, a food distribution system known as the National Company of Popular Subsistence was set up; designed to ensure a stable market for basic farm products while also meeting the nutritional needs of people living on lower incomes.
+Large-scale low-rent housing projects were also built in many cities, with one vecindad in Mexico City accommodating 100,000 people.
+Also in 1961, a National Institute for Child Protection (INPI) as set up.
+In addition to distributing free breakfasts, it added (amongst others) the promotion of health and nutrition in families, the protection of abandoned children, and educational support for children with polio-related after-effects.

+During the course of López Mateos's presidency, over 50,000 low-income housing units were built, while the percentage of Mexicans covered by social security (which included health care) rose from 7.7% to 15.9% in 1964.